vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 27 / Thanesar, the Pāśupata Order and the Skandapurāṇa 531

-Pus.yabh¯uti, a name spelled in some mss as Pus.pabh¯uti, the legendary founder of the dynasty of Thanesar to which King Hars.avardhana belonged.
-13 Pus.yabh¯uti is depicted in the Hars.acarita 3 (pp. 49–55) as being deeply involved in a Saiva ritual of black magic (Vetālasādhana) in the cremation ´ ground (Mahāśmaśāna), under the guidance of a Mahāśaiva preceptor (bhu vanaguru) hailing from the South (dāks.in. ātya), Bhairavācārya.
-14 In this ritual the deity (vāstunāga) of the land (janapada) Srīkan ´ .t.ha, in which Sthāṇvīśvara (Pus.yabh¯uti’s capital) is situated, 15 the Nāga Srīkan ´ .t.ha is conjured up by the ācārya;16 he is forced into submission by the king, who is about to kill him with the magic sword At.t.ahāsa, a gift of Bhairavācārya.
-Then, when the king is prepared to let him go because of his brahminhood, a goddess dressed in white, evidently Laks.mī (Rājyaśrī), 17 emerges from the sword, annoints the king and grants Pus.yabh¯uti to become the founder of a mighty dynasty.
+Pus.yabhūti, a name spelled in some mss as Pus.pabhūti, the legendary founder of the dynasty of Thanesar to which King Hars.avardhana belonged.
+13 Pus.yabhūti is depicted in the Hars.acarita 3 (pp. 49–55) as being deeply involved in a Saiva ritual of black magic (Vetālasādhana) in the cremation ´ ground (Mahāśmaśāna), under the guidance of a Mahāśaiva preceptor (bhu vanaguru) hailing from the South (dāks.in. ātya), Bhairavācārya.
+14 In this ritual the deity (vāstunāga) of the land (janapada) Srīkan ´ .t.ha, in which Sthāṇvīśvara (Pus.yabhūti’s capital) is situated, 15 the Nāga Srīkan ´ .t.ha is conjured up by the ācārya;16 he is forced into submission by the king, who is about to kill him with the magic sword At.t.ahāsa, a gift of Bhairavācārya.
+Then, when the king is prepared to let him go because of his brahminhood, a goddess dressed in white, evidently Laks.mī (Rājyaśrī), 17 emerges from the sword, annoints the king and grants Pus.yabhūti to become the founder of a mighty dynasty.
 This dynasty is therefore believed to have acquired its legitimicy and authority over the land of Kuruks.etra thanks to the magic of the Saiva preceptor. ´ 18

 The fourth teacher in the Kuru (Kaurus.a) lineage, Rāśīkara, is known from the Ratnat.īkā (9th century?).
 19 It would seem a plausible hypothesis to

-rājā śrīsupus.pavarmā vars.a 56, tena nepālabh¯umi dharmeṇa vr.dhikr.tam k puna śrī paśubhat.ārikasya devālaye atisundara ṇirmitam k (ibiḍf.
+rājā śrīsupus.pavarmā vars.a 56, tena nepālabhūmi dharmeṇa vr.dhikr.tam k puna śrī paśubhat.ārikasya devālaye atisundara ṇirmitam k (ibiḍf.
 20v) The first firm evidence of Pāśupata presence in Nepal comes from the reign of King Jis.ṇugupta (ad 624–632 ).
 It is found in the Paśupatinātha Temple in a shrine called Chatracan. ḍeśvara, in which the pillar next to the image of Chatracan. ḍeśvara is engraved with an inscription, which records a donation by a (Pāśupata) teacher (ācārya) called Bhagavat Pranardanaprāṇa Kauśika (Verma & Singh 1994, no. 119).
 The donation was made to some ascetics of the mun. ḍaśr.ṅkhalikapāśupatācāryapars.ad (the assembly of Pāśupata teachers belonging to the Mun. ḍa–Sr ´.ṅkhalikas).
 See Bakker 2014, 149 f.
 The ācārya Bhagavat Pranardana informs us in another inscription on the pedestal of the same image that he is varn. āśramodvāsita, i.e. living outside the varn. āśrama confines of society (Verma & Singh 1994, no. 120).
 The Licchavi inscriptions further provide information about the Sr ´.ṅkhalika-Pāśupatas who care for the sick (Verma & Singh 1994, no. 132), and Pāśupata ācāryas (Verma & Singh 1994, no. 147 l.
 8), for whom see below, n.
 44 on p.
 539.

 13 The Nalanda Clay Seal of Hars.a describes Hars.a as: paramamāheśvarah. maheśvara iva sarvasattvānukampakah. paramabhat.t.ārakamahārājādhirājaśrīhars.ah.
 (Thaplyal 1985, 186).
 The report on the excavations of the Hars.a kā T.īlā at Thanesar informs us that the ‘Pushyabhuti or Vardhana period (middle of the sixth to end of seventh entury) was distinguished by a massive brick building and other structural remains’ (IAR 1987–99, 29; see Plate 117).